marcopennekamp/lore/specification/traits-structs.md

 trait X[A, B <: A, C >: A]
 ```

 At the point of **construction**, type parameters must be either inferred or manually specified.
 The **run-time instantiation** of a type parameter is determined at compile-time, unless the type parameter is **open**.
-Let's consider option types as a non-trivial example:
+Let's consider a naive version of option types as an example:

 ```
 trait Option[A]